codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Using-a-button-with-JS-1d25.md

 You will notice when clicking on each of the buttons that:
 1. The first button doesn't pass any parameter to `myFunction`
 2. The second button do pass the click event has a parameter
-3. The last option allows us to pass our own param value : `Hello!`
+3. The last option allows us to pass our own parameter value : `Hello!`